maarten-pennings/6502/2emulation/README.md

 From the [pinout](https://www.theengineeringprojects.com/wp-content/uploads/2018/06/introduction-to-arduino-nano-13-1.png)
 we see that analog pins A0..A5 also have a double role, they can act as digital pins.
 That's 6 more digital pins.

 In other words, we have 18 digital pins.
-We need 1 for clock and 16 far the address lines.
+We need 1 for clock and 16 for the address lines.
 Even one spare.

 ![Schematic of Nano spying on the address lines](nano-address.png)